toddamoda/pyyxellsfgffg/docs/source/tutorials/overview.rst

 .. tip::

-    To update `uv`, you can enter the following from the command line:
+    To update `uv <https://docs.astral.sh/uv/>`_, you can enter the following from the command line:

     .. code-block:: bash